piyushzingade/dashboard/README.md

 ### For Contributors: Syncing Template Changes

-If you make changes to the main dashboard files (outside the `cli/` directory), you need to sync these changes to the CLI templates so they're included when users scaffold new projects.
+If you make changes to the main dashboard files (outside the `cli/` directory), you need to sync these changes to the CLI template so they're included when users scaffold new projects.

-**The CLI uses two separate templates:**
-- `template-with-auth`: Includes NextAuth + Prisma authentication
-- `template-without-auth`: Dashboard without authentication features

 **Run this command after making changes:**